arogozhnikov/arogozhnikov.github.io/_posts/2023-12-30-fastest-autograd.markdown

 Alas, in a simple benchmark computing just exponents in wasm takes ~1.9 seconds, leaving it behind rust/C.
 For reference, javascript computes the same number of exponents in 0.7 seconds.
 Hence, I take WASM branding of 'near-native speed' with a grain of salt, at least in the context of number crunching.
-Hopefully this will improve.
+Hopefully this will improve, but for now WASM is out of competition.

 ## Summary

 So, we achieved a **1000X speed up** compared to leading libraries.

-I don't find this surprising — major scenario for autograd system is manipulating large ndarrays (tensors).
+I don't find this surprising — major usecase for autograd system is manipulating large ndarrays.
 Memory management, copy elimination, device synchronization, parallelization of computations — these things are the main focus, and throughput of 1 million ops per second is totally reasonable for the vast majority of scenarios and users.